bmaroti9/Overmorrow/README.md

 - [rainvewer](https://www.rainviewer.com/api.html)

 Only now after working on Overmorrow for more than 6 months, have I realized that my app is defined as "non commercial" in open-meteo's documentation 😂.
-Which is great 😎!
+Which is great because i can use it completely for free 😎!
-Because now i can add 14 days of forecast .
+So now i can add 14 days of forecast .
 Also its one of the most accurate weather providers.

 I get my sunrise sunset times and air quality from weatherapi.com 🍃.
 Also it is offered as a second weather provider, but it only has 3 days of weather data.